 Dartmoor National Park is a fantastic place to head for walks.
-Full of woodland, moors, tors, reservoirs, rivers, and wildlife.
-Located in Devon, South West England, Dartmoor covers about 369 square miles, and has been designated as a National Park since 1951.
+Full of ancient woodland, moors, craggy granite tors, reservoirs, rivers, and wildlife.
+Located in South Devon, South West England, Dartmoor covers about 369 square miles, and has been designated as a National Park since 1951.

 Three things that Dartmoor is particularly famous for, are the tors, ponies and wild camping.
 I will get to those in a minute, but first…